ScottyLabs/dining-api/README.md

 isOpen                                 | boolean    | True if the eatery is open at the time requested, false otherwise. openTime                               | int        | Unix timestamp for the eatery's next closing time.
 Only present if `isOpen` is true. closeTime                              | int        | Unix timestamp for the eatery's next opening time.
 Only present if `isOpen` is false. calendars                              | calendar[] | Array containing calendar hours for the eatery.
-Calendars are stored so that the default comes first, and the rest are listened in time order, so that the earliest incoming calendar is 2nd. calendars[i].startDate                 | string     | Inclusive beginning date for this calendar in ISO YYYY-MM-DD format.
+There is a "default" calendar, containing hours for the restaurants which should be used unless overrided by a subsequent calendar.
+Calendars are stored so that the default comes first, and the rest are listed in time order, so that the earliest incoming calendar is 2nd. calendars[i].startDate                 | string     | Inclusive beginning date for this calendar in ISO YYYY-MM-DD format.
 Dates do not overlap with any other calendar. `null` if this is the default calendar. calendars[i].endDate                   | string     | Inclusive ending date for this calendar in ISO YYYY-MM-DD format.
 Dates do not overlap with any other calendar. `null` if this is the default calendar. calendars[i].periods                   | period[]   | An array of period objects, each of which specifies an opening and closing time for one week's worth of sessions.
 These periods do not overlap and are in order.